 To prepare future nurse leaders and advance the level of education of registered nurses while fostering their professional and personal development.

 We emphasize quality teaching complemented by scholarly and creative expression, clinical expertise, dedicated community service, and service to the profession of nursing.
 We are dedicated to the preparation of persons who enrich the nursing profession by responding flexibly and creatively to both professional and societal issues.

 We believe that students seek relevant learning experiences grounded in experiential learning and have a clear commitment to the identity of the professional nurse.
 We believe that the best learning takes place in an environment of support where students are respected, and their life experiences honored.
 The ideal education setting is a learning community that allows student to realize their full potential as reflective, active, and life-long learners.
 Because we are committed to the idea that active involvement is essential to effective learning, we foster an environment of interaction among students and faculty.
 We expect all students to participate in their own learning and to facilitate the learning of others by participating in collaborative learning groups and partnerships, respecting each other’s opinions and questions, and by establishing a commitment to learning and critical and creative thinking.
 We strive to create a global community of scholarly caring.

-Click here to read the essential function performance standards for nursing majors.
+Click here to read the Core Performance Standards required for the nursing major.